-Cats should be honored for their sass and all the famous cat paintings are a witness of it.
+Cats are worthy of being muses and the famous cat paintings are a witness to it.

 Leonardo Da Vinci wasn’t kidding when he said “The smallest feline is a masterpiece.”
-For centuries cats have been the subject of admiration and art.
+For centuries cats have been the subject of art and admiration.

 And let’s accept it, even today the internet is going bonkers about these crazy little creatures.

-Being popular around Victorian women, cats have been their cuddle buddies and have been portrayed so in all the famous cat paintings.
+Being popular among Victorian women, cats have been portrayed as their companions in the famous cat paintings.

-In fact, a lot of theorists have seen an uncanny resemblance between cats and female sexuality which has also been a central idea in a lot of famous paintings of cats.
+In fact, a lot of theorists have seen an uncanny resemblance between cats and female sexuality which has become the central idea in a lot of these famous paintings of cats.

-So, without further ado, let’s have a look at these 21 famous cat paintings that have made history a little more hissterical.
+So, without further ado, let’s have a look at these 23 famous cat paintings that have made history a little more hissss-terical.

 As easy as it may look, this is one of the famous paintings with cats that took Bonnard some time to decide on the placement of paws.

-Gérard was known to produce prolific oil paintings and her brother-in-law convinced her to add cats in her artworks.
+Gérard was known to produce prolific oil paintings and her brother-in-law convinced her to add cats to her artworks.

 She was known to depict domestic life and the importance of music and female companionship.
 But with time she started emphasizing the essence of a cat’s companionship.

-A young lady feeding her cat shows a clear influence of both cat and females in her painting illustrating the experiences of motherhood and childhood within the household.
+A young lady feeding her cat shows a clear influence of both cats and females in her painting illustrating the experiences of motherhood and childhood within the household.

-Pierre-Auguste Renoir was known for the development of impressionist paintings and was a very dear friend of Berthe Morisot and her husband, Eugène Manet.
+Pierre-Auguste Renoir, known for the development of impressionist paintings, was a very dear friend of Berthe Morisot and her husband, Eugène Manet.

 The couple wanted him to paint a picture of their daughter Julie.

-Now, I wouldn’t call this as typical famous paintings of cats since Renoir’s main subject was their daughter.
+Now, I wouldn’t call it one of the typical famous paintings of cats since Renoir’s main subject was their daughter.

 However, this is a very sweet memory and keeps reminding us of how cats have been an important part of almost every woman’s life in the medieval and post-medieval eras.